ledimestari/homeassistant-precious-metals/README.md

 Copy the "homeassistant-precious-metals" directory into the "custom_components" directory of your homeassistant install.

+This integration has nothing you need to configure or set up.
+After adding the integration you have all the sensors available by default.

 ## Backend

 Please note: All data is provided without any guarantee.